KlaraMartinsson/WorldWideWriters/README.md

 - Crispy Forms: Django Crispy Forms is a Python application that made my forms more user-friendly and visually appealing..
 - Bootstrap v5.0: Bootstrap is a framework to use for its easy responsiveness management tools and a lot more.
 I used it to make the website more available on all different screens and to reduce code work.
 - Cloudinary: Cloudinary has been a great tool to manage the websites storing and serving of images.
 It is a cloud-based media management platform.
-- Database
-- ElephantSQL:
+- ElephantSQL: Cloud based database storage.

 ### Tools

 - GitHub: I used GitHud for repositories storage and Agile project management using Kanban boards/issue tracking.
-- Codeanywhere:
+- Codeanywhere: Used to store and write code.
 - Heroku: Heroku is a cloud platform that I used for deployment to make this project into a live server.
 - Canva:I used Canva for its design platform to make the header image.
 - Font Awesome: Font Awesome is a website that generates icons.
-I used it for my save post icon.
+I used it for my save post icon and create post icon.

 # Testing